pklaus/HHG-Analysis-Python/doc/index.rst

 This toolkit was made to read, analyse and calibrate measurements taken with the XUV spectrometer to analyse higher harmonics.
+It is written in Python by Philipp Klaus.

+The source code can be found on https://github.com/pklaus/HHG-Analysis-Python .

+ⓒ 2012 by Philipp Klaus ( pklaus → AT → phys.ksu.edu )

 Contents: